qmk/qmk_firmware/docs/how_keyboards_work.md

 Yet, it does come with multiple disadvantages:

- - Tied to a specific OS a a time (need recompilation when changing OS);
+ - Tied to a specific OS at a time (need recompilation when changing OS);
  - Within a given OS, does not work in all software;
  - Limited to a subset of Unicode on some systems.